 The Gulf state of Qatar on Wednesday (September 1) announced its independence, ending all existing agreements with Britain.

-The Gulf state of Qatar on Wednesday (September 1) announced its independence, ending all existing agreements with Britain.
+Background: The Gulf state of Qatar on Wednesday (September 1) announced its independence, ending all existing agreements with Britain.
 On the same day, Qater's Minister of Public Works Sheikh Khaled El-Attiyeh was on a mission to explain his countries plans and policies to Jordanian leaders.
 He had talks in Amman with the Chief of the Royal Court Ahmad El-Tarawneh and with King Hussein's special adviser Salah Abu Zeid.

 Simultaneously, other envoys from Qatar were holding discussions with other Arab states.
 In the announcement of independence, it was said that Qatar would take immediate steps to join the Arab League and the United Nations.
 A new treaty of friendship was today (Friday) signed with Britain.